bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/01_Executing.rst

 ..
 TIP::

-    This flag enables to stop the execution of an application in a contolled way if the execution is taking more than expected.
+    This flag enables to stop the execution of an application in a controlled way if the execution is taking more than expected.